TascoGitGud/Fashion-Revenue-and-Marketing-Campaign-Analysis/README.md

 **📦 Key Findings:**

-- Váy Chiết Eo Xoè leads all product categories in revenue contribution at 31.17% with a solid ROAS of 11.75 and 996M in Ads Revenue
+- Váy Chiết Eo Xoè led all categories with 31.17% of total revenue, a 20.4% profit margin, and nearly 1bn VND in Ads Revenue.
+It is the strongest category in the portfolio by far.

-- Áo Tách Set ranks second in revenue but recorded a Total Profit of -259M VND with a negative profit margin of -18.2%, making it the most value-destructive product line
-- Váy Chiết Eo Ôm achieved the highest ROAS of 41.89 on minimal spend of 11.6M, representing the most efficient category by return metrics
-- Profit margins across all product categories range from -18.2% to +29.4%, indicating significant variation in portfolio performance
-- Lisa Dress 5 achieved ROAS of 67.73 and Audrey Shirt 3 achieved ROAS of 9.76, anchoring the top revenue-generating products
-- Products in the Áo Tách Set category consistently appear with negative profit figures across all sales channels
+- As teased in the Channel Performance page, Audrey Shirt 3 and Lisa Dress 5 were the top revenue products.
+But looking at the numbers here, Audrey Shirt 3 is actually losing -75M VND in profit with a ROAS of only 9.76.
+Lisa Dress 5 is the opposite, +52M VND profit and ROAS of 67.73, making it the real winner of the two.

+- Áo Tách Set is the biggest issue in the portfolio.
+It makes up 22.02% of revenue but every Audrey Shirt product in this category is losing money, adding up to -259M VND total profit at -13.4% margin.
+The high revenue number is covering up a real profitability problem. 👉 [View SKU Performance Detail](Images/Page_6.png)

+- Váy Chiết Eo Ôm is the most underused category.
+Only 11M VND spent but ROAS hit 41.89 with good profit.
+The budget given to this category is way too small compared to what it can deliver.

+- Chân Váy Tách Set is also losing money at -18.2% margin but has not gotten much attention yet.
+Along with Áo Tách Set, both categories need a serious review before any more budget goes their way.

 ---